 - Participation in research projects with faculty sponsors that often lead to opportunities for senior thesis research

-- Intensive Education Abroad programs in Costa Rica (tropical ecology) and Australia (marine sciences)
+- Intensive Education Abroad programs in Costa Rica (tropical ecology), Australia (marine sciences), and beyond

 Information for First-Year Students (Freshmen)

 In addition to the courses required for UC admission, high school students who intend to major in ecology and evolution should take high school courses in biology, chemistry, advanced mathematics (precalculus and/or calculus), and physics.

 Information for Transfers

-California community college students should follow the prescribed coursework in the UCSC transfer agreements available at www.assist.org for course equivalency information.
+California community college students should follow the prescribed coursework in the UCSC transfer agreements available at ASSIST for course equivalency information.

 Ecology and Evolutionary Biology Department degrees are designed to prepare students to go on to: